artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 - [Page object models](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/) in Selenium documentation
 - [Domain specific language](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/domain_specific_language/) in Selenium documentation

+These articles do a great job describing what Page Object is and shape its usage scenarios.
+I'll focus on differences with other approaches and provide real-world examples with TestCafe.

 Reading [Page Model](https://devexpress.github.io/testcafe/documentation/guides/concepts/page-model.html) article in TestCafe documentation is not enough.
 That article is focused on code samples which are too simplified.
 That doesn't draw the whole picture, and I discovered that it led people to wrong assumptions about the pattern.

 ### Drawbacks of inlining implementation details

 Page Objects describe public API of elements on the page, so your tests can rely on it.
 Compare the two: (1) rely on **what**'s provided and (2) rely on **how** it's implemented.

-Let's assume that we assert a text field based on Material UI's [TextField](https://material-ui.com/components/text-fields/).
-It might have label, value, placeholder, helper text, contextual action, required state, disabled state, error state, and loading state.
+Let's assume that we assert a text field based on Material UI's [`TextField`](https://material-ui.com/components/text-fields/).
+It might have label, value, placeholder, helper text, contextual action, required state, disabled state, error state, focused state, and loading state.
 It's a fairly basic UI element, yet it has lots of aspects.

 When we rely on **how** text field expresses its state in the DOM in each test, we spread text field's implementation details (2) across the codebase.
 This increases cognitive complexity and makes onboarding more difficult.
 Sometimes these states can't be retrieved in one line of code, but even when they can, it generally makes tests less readable, especially for another person after half a year.